 The DermNet New Zealand Trust is incorporated by New Zealand Companies Office, Certificate of Incorporation number 2591483.
 It is a registered charity, Registration Number CC50036.
 The affairs of the DermNet New Zealand Trust are run by its Trustees.

-Honorary Associate Professor, Waikato Clinical Campus, University of Auckland, and Dermatologist, Waikato District Health Board
+Honorary Associate Professor, Department of Medicine, Waikato Clinical Campus, University of Auckland, and Dermatologist, Waikato District Health Board